ruchawaghulde/TIC-TAC-TOE-GAME/README.md

 <p align="center"><img src="Images/Python_gameplay.jpg" width="350" height="230" /></p>

-Then the program will check if Player 1 with “X” wins or Player 2 with “O” wins and that scenario will be follows: (could be vertically, horizontally or diagonally)
+Then the program will check if Player 1 with “X” wins or Player 2 with “O” wins and that scenario will be follows: (could be vertically, horizontally or diagonally).
+If none of the players win, the game is draw.
+All this decision making is done by using Minimax algorithm.

 <p align="center"><img src="Images/PythonProj.png" /></p>